goabstract/Marketing-for-Engineers/README.md

 ## Influencer Marketing
 Influencer marketing is a type of marketing that focuses on working with opinioon leaders to drive a brand's message\product\service to the larger market.

-##  Marketing for Product Hunt Launch
+## :cat: Marketing for Product Hunt Launch
+[Basic rules on Posting](https://help.producthunt.com/posting): how to post or comment, how to ask for support, how to get to the homepage.

 Useful tools:
 * [MakerTools](http://makertools.xyz/) allows you to create a Twitter list of all the wonderful folks who upvoted your product.
 It's a good practise to thank those people for supporting you via Twitter 😍